-- National RL/REL will be created with a leadership DNTF in consultation with UT REDD stepwisely in the Work Plan. - Incorporate Subnational study on project base RL may be incorporated into National RL/REL when relevant. - Consideration of taking Jurisdictional-Nested Approach.
-If relevant, jurisdictional boarder will be determined considering geographic cohesiveness such as riparian zones and road network in order to observe and control leakageswithin the jurisdiction easier (Nature Conservancy 2010)and develop RL(s)/REL(s) for and MRV system for each jurisdiction.
+- National RL/REL will be created with a leadership of DNTF in consultation with Sub Unit of RL/MRV in UT REDD step-wisely in the Work Plan. - Incorporate Subnational study on project base RL may be incorporated into National RL/REL when relevant. - Consideration of taking Jurisdictional-Nested Approach.
+If relevant, jurisdictional boarder will be determined considering geographic cohesiveness such as riparian zones and road network in order to observe and control leakages within the jurisdiction easier (Nature Conservancy 2010)and develop RL(s)/REL(s) for and MRV system for each jurisdiction.